tonethar/IGME-230-GDD-Master/exercises/week-3/recipe.md

 On your local drive, (ideally in a previously created **230** folder), create a folder called **exercises**, and within it, create a folder called **recipe**.

-We have uploaded a file called [kadayif.txt](cremebrulee.txt) to Github.
-When you click the link to view that file on Github, you'll see that it's a plain text file into which I've copied and pasted the content from the [Wikipedia entry for "Crème brûlée"](https://en.wikipedia.org/wiki/Cr%C3%A8me_br%C3%BBl%C3%A9e).
+We have uploaded a file called [kadayif.txt](kadayif.txt) to Github.
+When you click the link to view that file on Github, you'll see that it's a plain text file into which we've copied content from RecipeSource.
+Specifically, this [Ararat Home Kadayif recipe](http://www.recipesource.com/ethnic/africa/middle-east/armenian/ararat-home-kadayif1.html).

-To download that text file to your computer for editing, right-click on the button in the top right corner of the file that says "Raw," choose "Save link as...", and save the file to the week1 folder you just created.
+To download that text file to your computer for editing, right-click on the button in the top right corner of the file that says "Raw," choose "Save link as...", and save the file to the **recipe** folder you just created.

-You're also going to need to download the two images: [2014_0531_Crème_brûlée_Doi_Mae_Salong.jpg](2014_0531_Crème_brûlée_Doi_Mae_Salong.jpg) and [225px-Crema_Catalana_El_Glop.jpg](225px-Crema_Catalana_El_Glop.jpg).
-For each of those files, you will see a Download button in the top right corner.
-Right-click that button, choose "Save link as...", and download it to your local week1 folder.
-Then repeat that process with the second image.
+You're also going to need to download the image: [kadayif.jpg](kadayif.jpg).
+For this file, you will see a Download button in the top right corner.
+Right-click that button, choose "Save link as...", and download it to your local drive.

 ## III.
 Marking Up a Text File

-Open the cremebrulee.txt file in your text editor of choice (I recommend Brackets, though Visual Studio Code has some cool features we'll reference below).
-It currently has no HTML markup at all--you're going to turn it into a proper HTML document, and add some simple CSS rules to make it look a bit more like the original Wikipedia entry.
+Open the kadayif.txt file in your text editor of choice (We recommend Brackets, though Visual Studio Code has some cool features we'll reference below).
+It currently has no HTML markup at all--you're going to turn it into a proper HTML document, and add some simple CSS rules to make it look a bit more presentable.

-Use File->Save As... to save a new copy of the file called cremebrulee.html.
-Make sure you save it to the ICE2A folder and give it an .html extension--it's the extension that tells your editor to enable its HTML support.
+Use File->Save As... to save a new copy of the file called recipe.html.
+Make sure you save it to the **recipe** folder and give it an .html extension--it's the extension that tells your editor to enable its HTML support.

-There are a lot of accented and foreign characters in this document.
+Notice that there is a foreign character in name of this recipe.
+The letter i in Kadayıf has no dot.
 In HTML 4, the default character encoding for files was ISO-8859-1, which doesn't properly display special characters (like smart quotes and diacritical marks).
-Those characters had to be escaped out (e.g. &eacute; had to be represented as `&eacute;`, &copy; had to be represented as `&copy;`, and & had to be represented as `&amp;`)--if you didn't do that, they didn't display properly in the browser.
+Those characters had to be escaped out (e.g. &imath; had to be represented as `&imath;`, &copy; had to be represented as `&copy;`, and & had to be represented as `&amp;`)--if you didn't do that, they didn't display properly in the browser.
 HTML 5 uses UTF-8 encoding, which allows those special characters to appear properly in your document.

 Because this Wikipedia article has many non-standard characters (like "smart" quotes and diacritical marks), the UTF-8 encoding is very helpful.